-What is percutaneous coronary intervention?
+What is a coronary angioplasty?

-Percutaneous coronary intervention (PCI) is the name for procedures to open a blocked coronary artery.
-The two most common are coronary angioplasty and coronary stent placement.
+Coronary angioplasty is the name for procedures to open a blocked coronary artery.
+This also may be called percutaneous coronary intervention (PCI).

-A PCI is a way to open a blocked coronary artery before, during, or after a heart attack.
+An angioplasty is a way to open a blocked coronary artery before, during, or after a heart attack.
 It gets blood flowing to your heart.
 And it can help prevent heart problems by widening an artery that has been narrowed by fatty buildup (plaque).
-This also may be called balloon angioplasty.

-How is PCI done?
+How is the procedure done?

-PCI is done in a cardiac catheterization laboratory ("cath lab").
+Coronary angioplasty is done in a cardiac catheterization laboratory ("cath lab").
 It is done by a heart specialist called a cardiologist.
 The whole procedure may take 1½ to 3 hours.

 You lie on a table under a large X-ray machine.
 You will get medicine through an IV in one of your veins.
 It helps you relax and not feel pain.
 You will be awake during the procedure.
 But you may not be able to remember much about it.

-The doctor will look at X-ray pictures on a monitor (like a TV set) to move the catheter to your heart.
+The doctor will look at X-ray pictures on a monitor (like a TV screen) to move the catheter to your heart.
+The doctor then puts a dye into the catheter.
+This makes your heart's arteries show up on a screen.
+The doctor can then see any arteries that are blocked or narrowed.
 You may feel warm or flushed for a short time when the doctor injects dye into your artery.